alces-software/knowledgebase/docs/source/monitoring/monitoring-overview.rst

 The monitoring system will provide the following applications:

   - Ganglia, a passive monitoring system with metric graphs

+      - Clients send metrics to the Ganglia host system which are plotted on graphs for viewing data trends for the environment.
+The data is available through both a command-line utility and a web interface.

   - Nagios, an active monitoring system with notifications

+      - Nagios clients are configured on the server and are not required to run client software unless additional metrics are needed.
+The system will actively monitor metrics and if the values go over a predefined, customisable threshold.

 Key Files
 ---------